pravashupreti/big-data-technology-project/README.md

 ## Wholeness of Project​

-In this project we have used multiple technologies such as Kafka, Spark, Hive, Tableau, etc. to get the tweets from twitter and perform some analysis on it.
-After analysis we have visualized the results into Pie Chart and Bar Graph.​
+In this project I have used multiple technologies such as Kafka, Spark Streaming, Spark SQL, Mysql, grafana, etc. to get the reddit comments from reddit and perform some analysis on stock market.
+After analysis I have visualized the results into timeseries and piechart.​

 ### Science and Technology of Consciousness:

-As creation is built up of layers and to get to know about unified field of consciousness, we practice Transcendental Meditation on daily basis.
-After practicing the Transcendental Meditation, we get to visualize the positive effects of it in our daily lives and often times nature is coming for the help as well.​
+Since creation is composed of layers, and to connect with the unified field of consciousness, we practice Transcendental Meditation daily.
+Through regular practice, we begin to experience its positive effects in our everyday lives.
+Often, we find that nature itself supports and enhances this journey, offering its own subtle assistance in our growth and well-being.
-​

 ​